Presidential system: Development in the Americas

 The presidential system has its roots in the governance of the British colonies of the 17th century in what is now the United States.
 The Pilgrims, permitted to govern themselves in Plymouth Colony, established a system that utilized an independent executive branch.
-Each year, a governor was chosen by the colonial legislature, as well as several assistants, analogous to modern day cabinets.
+Each year, a governor was chosen by the colonial legislature, as well as several assistants, analogous to modern-day cabinets.
 Additional executive officials such as constables and messengers were then appointed.
-At the same time, the British Isles underwent a brief period of republicanism as The Protectorate, during which the Lord Protector served as an executive leader similar to a president.
+At the same time, the British Isles underwent a brief period of republicanism as the Protectorate, during which the Lord Protector served as an executive leader similar to a president.

 The first true presidential system was developed during the United States Constitutional Convention in 1787.
 Drawing inspiration from the previous colonial governments, from English Common Law, and from philosophers such as John Locke and Montesquieu, the delegates developed what is now known as the presidential system.
 Most notably, James Wilson advocated for a unitary executive figure that would become the role of the president.
 The United States became the first presidential republic when the Constitution of the United States came into force in 1789, and George Washington became the first president under a presidential system.

 During the 1810s and 1820s, Spanish colonies in the Americas sought independence, and several new Spanish-speaking governments emerged in Latin America.
 These countries modeled their constitutions after that of the United States, and the presidential system became the dominant political system in the Americas.
-Following several decades of monarchy, Brazil also adopted the presidential system in 1889.
+Following several decades of monarchy, Brazil also adopted the presidential system in 1889 with Deodoro da Fonseca as its first president.
 Latin American presidential systems have experienced varying levels of stability, with many experiencing periods of dictatorial rule.